petrowsky/filemaker.tmbundle/Support/help.markdown

-(Table of contents currently unavailable)

-h1.
-Introduction
+# Introduction

-This is my ongoing enhancement of the FileMaker bundle posted by Matt Petrowsky.
-His bundle was a simplification of the original bundle by Charles Ross.
-This version mostly adds to the commands.
+This bundle provides tools for developing solutions in FileMaker Pro (a proprietary RDBMS).
+It provides basic features like syntax highlighting and tab triggers for calcuations.
+But it goes much deeper, allowing you to generate code and even interact directly with FileMaker objects on your clipboard.

-h1.
-Features
+# Features

 * Tab triggers for FileMaker functions
 * Documentation for functions, script steps and error codes
 * Commands
-** Manipulating/generating calculations
+	* Manipulating/generating calculations
-** Manipulating/generating FileMaker clipboard XML
+	* Manipulating/generating FileMaker clipboard XML
-** Extracting data from the DDR
+	* Extracting data from the DDR
-** Extracting data from import.log files
+	* Extracting data from import.log files
 * Syntax highlighting
-** FileMaker
+	* FileMaker
-** FileMaker Clipboard
+	* FileMaker Clipboard
-** FileMaker Log
+	* FileMaker Log

-h2.
-Tab Triggers
+## Tab Triggers

 This feature was last modified by Matt Petrowsky.